lovehifi/raudiobub/README.md

 ### Add URL: Only IP or name, not use http://
 --------------------------------

-## LMSBub: A Comparable Solution for LMS in rAudio
+## LMSBub: A Comparable Solution for LMS-rAudio
 A Comparable Solution for rAudio at this LMSBub GitHub repository, at this [LMSBub GitHub repository](https://github.com/lovehifi/lmsbub).